-Small-scale facility operating costs consists of raw materials, salaries and benefits for employees that are directly responsible for the operation of the SSF and maintenance and upkeep related to the SSF after April 1, 2024.
-Prior to April 1, 2024, such costs were reported within either Project expenses or General and administrative expenses as the small-scale facility had not yet been placed into operation.
-For the three months ended September 30, 2024, Small-scale facility operating costs consisted of (i) salaries and benefits for our employees directly responsible for operating the SSF (\$1.2 million), (ii) raw materials necessary to operate the SSF and produce boric acid (\$0.2 million), and (iii) maintenance, upkeep and other costs incurred for the operation of the SSF (\$0.2 million).
-There were no comparable expenses for the prior year as the SSF had not yet been placed into service and such costs were reported as either Project expenses or General and administrative expenses, as appropriate.
+Small-scale facility operating costs consists of raw materials, salaries and benefits for employees that are directly responsible for the operation of the SSF, and maintenance and upkeep related to the SSF after April 1, 2024.
+Prior to April 1, 2024, such costs were reported within either Project expenses or General and administrative expenses as the SSF had not yet been placed into operation.
+For the three months ended December 31, 2024, Small-scale facility operating costs consisted of: (i) salaries and benefits for our employees directly responsible for operating the SSF (\$0.8 million), (ii) raw materials necessary to operate the SSF and produce boric acid (\$0.2 million), and (iii) maintenance, upkeep and other costs incurred for the operation of the SSF (\$0.1 million).
+There were no comparable expenses for the same period in the prior year as the SSF had not yet been placed into service and such costs were reported as either Project expenses or General and administrative expenses, as appropriate.